Q: How long is an appointment and how frequently will I see you?

 Q: What are your fees?

-Fees are $100.00 per hour plus GST.
+Fees are $130.00 per 50 minute session.
 Because I hold the belief that everyone should feel able to receive the counselling services they need, a sliding scale is available for low-income families and university students.

 Q: Do you provide email or phone counselling?